 Many American tourists once looking forward to a warm, beach getaway in Costa Rica this summer are now wondering when the travel ban due to COVID-19 will come to an end.
 As of September 1, 2020, the Tourism Board announced that it would be opening its borders for travel from 9 states in the U.S.; concluding the complete U.S. travel ban to Costa Rica.
-In addition to this, as of September 15, this list has expanded by 10 more states, and people from states including Pennsylvania, Massachusetts, and Colorado are legally allowed to travel to Costa Rica as well.
-On October 1, California will also be added to this list.
+In addition to this, on September 15, this list expanded by 10 more states, and people from states including Pennsylvania, Massachusetts, and Colorado are legally allowed to travel to Costa Rica as well.
+Finally, as of November 1st citizens from all US states are allowed into Costa Rica!

 - District of Columbia